emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 Matches if `{function}` applied to the object returns non-nil.

+We can use `pred` to test a single value like this:

+{% highlight elisp %}

+{% endhighlight %}

-Because we're in a backquote context, we comma the `(pred)` form.
-The match position will be passed to the function as a single argument.
+When we're in a backquote context, we comma the `(pred)` form.
+The match position will be passed to the function as the first argument.

 {% highlight elisp %}
 (pcase '(1 2 3)